Garry04/EndeavourOS-post-install-script/README.md

 ## NOTE
-**This script is made for EndeavourOS and hasn't been tested on other Arch-based distributions.
-Currently, it doesn't have support for Nvidia drivers, but I'm working on fixing this.
-Everything else should install just fine.**
+**This script is made for any Arch-based distributions but has only been tested on Arch and EndeavourOS.
+Currently, it doesn't have support for installing Nvidia drivers, but I'm working on fixing this.**

 ## FEATURES
 - Various performance and latency improvements (Optional)